5 Amazing Ruins to Visit in Rome (That Aren’t the Colosseum)

 Largo de Torre Argentina

 The Largo de Torre Argentina is located just north of the Jewish Ghetto.
 Here you can see the ruins of several temples and a theater.
 You can’t actually wander through these ruins, but you can walk along the edge of them.
-The the cool thing here is that the Largo de Torre Argentina is home to a colony of cats!
+My favorite thing here is that the Largo de Torre Argentina is home to a colony of cats!

 Visiting the Largo de Torre Argentina